dappforce/subsocial-docs/docs/lightpaper/Introduction.md

 payments, or simply remove you from the platform entirely.
 Every service provider is a potential point of censorship, and they all extract value from you.

-Blockchain is technology for disintermediation.
+Blockchain is a technology for disintermediation.
 It is possible to remove the unnecessary service providers that stand between creators and consumers.
 We see an interesting paradox where blockchain technology is most valuable when it extracts as little value as possible from its users.